Xilinx/Xilinx_Kria_KV260_Workshop/Part 2: Exploring the Different AAs.md

 <img src="/images/som_aa1.png" width=400 height =200>

+We will dive into more features of AA1 in the next section.

 ## AA2: AI box
 This application supports multi-stream IP camera RTSP inputs for **pedestrian detection and re-identification (ReID)**.
 The network model is refinedet_pruned_0_96.
 The models in AI box can be dynamically loaded with the inference information displayed to a 4K monitor.
 The application can support up to 4 multiple streams or channels of 1080p videos running simultaneously.